oyoYnaY/projectFlights-group8/project report.md

 - `Nominatim` - For finding the nearest airport to a city
 - `dash` - Used to initially build and test dashboard concepts and functionality in a demo environment.
 - `math` - Calculate distance
+- `streamlit` Build final dashboard
+- `base64` For using png image as ui

 ### Data Cleaning